-- 12.1.
-The hearing will be scheduled to occur within 20 school days (counting PA Days, not counting school holidays) from the start of the suspension pending recommendation for possible expulsion. - 12.2.
-A minimum of five days prior to the expulsion hearing all parties will exchange their disclosure documents, including: - 12.2.1.
-An outline of each party's position on the discipline imposed; - 12.2.2.
-Copies of any documents the party proposes to submit at the hearing; - 12.2.3.
-A list of the witnesses and a brief outline of what they will say, if either party plans to include witnesses. - 12.3.
+- 11.5.2.1.1.1.
+Copies of any documents the party proposes to submit at the hearing; - 12.2.1. where An outline of each party's position on the discipline imposed; - 12.2.2.
+Copies of any documents the party proposes to call witnesses, submit at the hearing; - 41.5.3.
+12.2.3.
+A list of the witnesses whom the party intends to call and a brief outline of what the witness they will say, if either party plans to include witnesses.

+9.3 Minutes of Settlement

+- 12.3.
+The parties are encouraged, where possible, to agree on facts, documents or other evidence which are not in dispute between them.
 If the Parent(s), caregiver(s) or Adult Student wish to bring legal counsel, written notice must be provided three business days (school holidays excluded) prior to the Expulsion Hearing to the Superintendent Safe Schools and Well-Being Portfolio.
-The need for legal representation could impact the date and time of the hearing.
+The need for legal representation could impact the date and time of the hearing. - 12.4.

-- 12.4.
 Each party will be provided with an outline of the process for the hearing by the assistant to the Superintendent of Safe School and Well-Being Portfolio, including requirements for sharing of documentation and process for calling witnesses. - 12.5.
 The Discipline Committee will request the following parties to attend the hearing: - 12.5.1.
 The Parent(s), caregiver(s), or Adult Student - 12.5.2. the Student, - 12.5.3. the principal, - 12.5.4. the Superintendent of Student Achievement for the School - 12.5.5.
-Any other necessary parties - 12.6.
+Any other necessary parties - 41.8.12.6.
 Minutes of Settlement are available for parties to sign prior to the hearing.
 The parties are encouraged, where possible, to agree on facts, documents or other evidence which are not in dispute between them.
 If Minutes of Settlement are signed, parties are not required to attend the hearing.
-The decision of the Discipline Committee is then binding. - 12.7.
+The decision of the Discipline

+Committee is then binding.

+- 12.7.
 The hearing will be scheduled for two hours.
 Notice of the date, time and location of the hearing will be provided to the parties in advance.
 If any party fails to attend the hearing, the Discipline Committee may proceed in the absence of the party. - 12.8.
-If participants require access to technology or language interpretation services, TVDSB will assist and facilitate any necessary accommodations.
+9.4 If participants require access to technology or language interpretation services, TVDSB will assist and facilitate any necessary accommodations.

-13. During an Expulsion Hearing
+12.13.
+During an Expulsion Hearing

-- 13.1.
+12.1.13.1.
 The expulsion hearing will be held virtually and In Camera.
-Since intimate personal matters involving the Student, and in some cases other persons, will be disclosed at the hearing, the interests the privacy of the Student and such other persons outweigh the desirability of holding a public hearing and require that the hearing be held In Camera. - 13.2.
-The Superintendent of Safe Schools and Well-Being or designate will act in an advisory role to the Committee on procedural matters during the hearing and the Committee's subsequent deliberations. - 13.3.
-The Superintendent of Safe Schools and Well-Being or designate will introduce all parties in attendance and then seek consent regarding the recording of the
+Since intimate personal matters involving the Student, and in some cases other persons, will be disclosed at the hearing, the interests the privacy of the Student and such other persons outweigh the desirability of holding a public hearing and require that the hearing be held In Camera.